 How Long Do You Have to Seek Medical Treatment after an Accident in New York?

 Deciding when to seek medical care is your decision.
 However, the best option for both your personal and financial health is to get medically evaluated and treated as soon as possible after an accident.
-Many conditions may not be obvious but can still have significant consequences for you if left untreated.
-Acting quickly to address your injuries shows the other parties that you recognize the severity of the crash and are serious about treating your injuries.
+Many conditions may not be obvious but can still have significant consequences for victims if left untreated.
+Acting quickly to address your injuries also shows the other involved parties that you recognize the severity of the crash and are serious about treating your injuries.
 You can always choose to seek a second opinion on the severity and prognosis of your injuries.
+To help ensure the success of your case, continue seeking medical treatment for as long as is necessary in New York.
+Inconvenient

 Technically, there is no limit on how long you can wait to get medical treatment after an accident for the purposes of an injury lawsuit.
-However, there are a number of reasons why you should seek medical evaluation as soon as possible after an accident.
+However, there are a number of reasons why you should seek medical evaluation as soon as possible after an incident that causes you injury.

 First, your health should be your first priority.
 In certain cases, some injuries sustained after an accident may seem mild but get worse over time.
 Others have the potential to turn into life-threatening conditions if untreated.
-Even if you think you are fine, you should always make sure.
+Even if you think you are fine, you should always make sure by going to the hospital.

 Second, acting quickly and decisively shows that you take your health and your injuries seriously.
 Getting medical attention immediately after an accident shows the insurance company and a potential jury that you did what you could to care for your injuries after someone else caused them.